saveourtool/diktat/README.md

 as AST visitors on the top of [KTlint](https://ktlint.github.io/).
 It can be used for detecting and autofixing code smells in CI/CD process.
 The full list of available supported rules and inspections can be found [here](info/available-rules.md).

-Now diKTat was already added to the lists of [static analysis tools](https://github.com/analysis-tools-dev/static-analysis) and to [kotlin-awesome](https://github.com/KotlinBy/awesome-kotlin).
+Now diKTat was already added to the lists of [static analysis tools](https://github.com/analysis-tools-dev/static-analysis), to [kotlin-awesome](https://github.com/KotlinBy/awesome-kotlin) and to [kompar](https://catalog.kompar.tools/Analyzer/diKTat/0.6.0).
 Thanks to the community for this support!

 ## See first